bparanj/crystal/electronics/zettel/potentiometer.md

 ### Solution:

 Solving How to Use a Potentiometer to Control Volume:

+PENDING

+Design a simple experiment to use potentiometer to control volume

 Let’s use a potentiometer to control the volume in an audio system.
 Here’s the step-by-step process: